Best camera phones from the previous generation that are still a good buy

 Smartphone camera technology has improved over the past few years and it has now become a key selling point in the premium and even in the mid-range segment.
 While smartphone manufacturers are pushing their limits to bring the best in the imaging department, they at times set such high standards in a device that they fail to beat it in its successor.
 In such cases, buying the earlier generation model is not a bad idea, especially if camera quality is what you crave above all.
-We have listed some of the smartphones that may be a year old but are equipped with great imaging sensors and worth buying even today.
+We have listed some such smartphones that are equipped with great imaging sensors and worth buying even today.
 Some of them may not be around for too long.

 Moto G5 Plus (Rs 12,999)